unitag/Engine-API/Reference.md

 Field | Description | Markup
 ------|-------------|-------
 `redirect` | Defines the destination of the HTTP redirection.
 It can be any valid URL string, or a parsed URL object.
-TODO: more details here. | Yes, but only the string format is accepted.
+TODO: more details here. | Yes, but only the string format is accepted

 ### The vCard step